-For most of the cases, home owners select chemical treatment using Termidor.
-It is less expensive compared to bait system and the cost of termite treatment can range from $500 - $3,000 in average.
-If you are going with Termidor, the length of effected house perimeter will be used to determine the price.
-For example, when I had Termidor around my house, I paid only $400 because two sides of my house were connected to neighbor's house wall.
-If it was a single house, I could've paid around $800.
+For most of the cases, homeowners select chemical treatment using Termidor.
+It is less expensive compared to bait system and the cost of termite treatment can range from $500 – $3,000 on average.
+If you are going with Termidor, the length of the affected house perimeter will be used to determine the price.
+For example, when I had Termidor around my house, I paid only $400 because two sides of my house were connected to a neighbor’s house wall.
+If it was a single house, I could’ve paid around $800.

 Here is my suggestion.
 Get free quotes from at least three different pest control companies and compare the options and prices.
-It wouldn't hurt.
+It wouldn’t hurt.
 After each inspection, most of the reps will pressure you to go forward with their service.
 I mean some serious pressure.
 I personally never go with a service that pressures me even if their price is cheaper.
-It's just shows you what kind of company they are.
-I'd avoid these companies.
+It just shows you what kind of company they are.
+I’d avoid these companies.

 If the price is really high for your situation, ask for financing options.
 Sometimes, you might get a better deal getting financed by them rather than using your credit card.
 But always consider that opening another line of credit might hurt your credit if you get financing.